Best Colleges & Universities Louisiana 2022

 Louisiana is home to 37 two-year and 38 four-year colleges and universities, according to the National Center for Education Statistics.
-Within 50 miles of New Orleans alone there are 15 colleges, including Southern University at New Orleans, University of New Orleans and the University of Holy Cross.
+Within 50 miles of New Orleans alone there are 15 colleges, including Southern University at New Orleans, the University of New Orleans, and the University of Holy Cross.

-Louisiana offers higher education at a variety of institution types including large research universities, small liberal arts colleges, and private and public universities.
+Louisiana offers higher education at a variety of institutions types including large research universities, small liberal arts colleges, and private and public universities.

 The Best Colleges in Louisiana ranking aims to provide a solid starting point for students deciding on which college to attend.
 To accomplish this, EDsmart has ranked colleges in Louisiana according to four main factors including cost, academic quality, student satisfaction, and future salary potential.